are you in?

 Then this is the plan where you get an integrated affiliate marketing program built into the Teachable dashboard.
 Once you get to this tier, it’s smart to look into the BackOffice service as they’ll pay your affiliate automatically (for the extra 2% fee).
 No other platform offers anything like this.
 It’s a unique feature only available through Teachable.

 The Pro Plan also offers course completion certificates for your learners as well as course compliance.
+You can also offer graded quizzes for your courses.
+The ability to offer graded quizzes and course completion certificates can be a big deal for you depending on the market you’re selling online courses in.
 You can also see advanced reporting on your students, your courses, and your videos.

 In addition, with this plan, you’ll have the opportunity to run an unbranded website.
 That means it won’t have the Teachable text or logo on it (other than some in the URL on login and checkout pages).
 Finally, you’ll be able to assign up to 5 admin-level users.

-You should consider signing up for this plan if you need the affiliate marketing program.
+You should consider signing up for the Professional Plan if you need the affiliate marketing program.
 In order to use this, you should have your course completed and already have a means of getting traffic which will equal sales.
-If you've got all this in place, then going with the Pro Plan is the better option.
+If you’ve got all this in place, then going with the Professional Plan is the better option.

 It’ll reduce your transaction fees by 5% and you’ll get a few extra features that your learners will appreciate.